Transport in Botswana

-Transportation in Botswana is provided by internal and extensive network of railways, highways, ferry services and air routes that criss-cross the country.
-The transport sector in Botswana has played an important role in economic growth in the 23 years following independence.
-The country has been fortunate in discovering natural resources to finance economic developments, and sound policies have ensured that the transport sector grew at an affordable pace commensurate with demands for services.
+Transportation in Botswana is provided by an extensive network of railways, highways, ferry services and air routes that criss-cross the country.
+The transport sector in Botswana played an important role in economic growth following its independence in 1966.
+The country discovered natural resources which allowed it to finance the development of infrastructure, and policy ensured that the transport sector grew at an affordable pace commensurate with demands for services.